matthijsgroen/fp-experiments/posts/1-intro.md

 After working with Ruby (doing full-stack), my work changed to be more front-end only.
 We used [Backbone.js](https://backbonejs.org/) for years.
-Backbone, just like Ruby on Rails is object Oriented, and follows the Model-View-Controller pattern.
+Backbone, just like Ruby on Rails is Object-Oriented, and follows the Model-View-Controller pattern.

 A few years ago we changed the front-end stack from Backbone.js (in combination